 Did you know palm oil ingredients are in all types of candies?
 Most don’t include “palm” in the name.
 Please read labels before buying — don’t just toss candy in your cart.
-Here’s how to find palm oil free Christmas and holiday candy.
+Here’s how to find palm oil free Christmas candy and holiday candy.

 Lots more info below, but quickly, in the United States, these DO NOT contain palm oil:

 - Reese’s Peanut Butter Cups – original.
 Make sure they don’t list palm oil ingredients.
 Avoid the holiday versions.

 What’s great is consumers can find these at most all candy counters.